Ovarian Cancer: Surgery

 You may need chemotherapy after surgery.
 Your healthcare provider will talk with you

 about this type of treatment.
-It's usually not started until your body has had time
+It's often not started until your body has had time

 to heal from the surgery.